NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/FEM_EEUQ_surrogate.rst

 ..
 Important::

-  The user who selected "surrogate (GP)" option in SIM tab must select "None" in FEM and EDP tabs.
+  The user who selected "surrogate (GP)" option in the SIM tab must select "None" in FEM and EDP tabs.
 Otherwise, |short tool id| will give an error.